Published on Jul 02, 2021 and last reviewed on Feb 03, 2023 - 5 min read

 Some states offer vaccines to people above 16 years of age, including those with diabetes.
 Due to the availability of vaccines, CDC has recommended vaccines for all people including those with type 2 diabetes and other underlying medical conditions

-The immune response of vaccines is important for people with diabetes mellitus as they are at increased risk for developing serious COVID-19 disease.
+The immune response to vaccines is important for people with diabetes mellitus as they are at increased risk for developing serious COVID-19 disease.
 It is said that people with diabetes do much worse than people without diabetes from the following outcomes of COVID-19,

 Roughly half of the people who died from COVID-19 under 65 years of age had diabetes.